 Factors Influencing Lodging Rates

-Historically, GSA has worked with federal agencies, travelers, and the travel industry to improve the process of establishing federal lodging per diem rates.
+Historically, we have worked with federal agencies, travelers, and the travel industry to improve the process of establishing federal lodging per diem rates.
 Since fiscal year 2006, lodging per diem rates have been based on average daily rate (ADR) data, less five (5) percent.
 ADR is a widely accepted lodging industry measure based upon a property's room rental revenue divided by the number of rooms rented as reported by the hotel property to the contractor.
 The purpose of this page is to discuss three factors that influence the ADR that may result in federal lodging per diem rates that differ from published market rates.
 These three factors are:

 - Property Selection Criteria